RajcaPro/RajcaPro/README.md

 ## Hi there, I'm Mateusz - Data Analyst 👋 👋

-I am a Junior Business Analyst with a passion for data visualization and reporting.
+I am a junior business analyst with a passion for data visualization and reporting.
-Due to my keen interest in data analysis and creating advanced and efficient reports, I decided to share my knowledge with you, focusing mainly on advanced visualizations in Power BI! 🏆📈
+Due to my keen interest in data analysis and creating advanced and powerful reports, I decided to share my knowledge with you, focusing mainly on advanced visualizations in Power BI! 🏆📈
-Currently, I work at Velvet Care and within the 🦸‍♀ Data Heroes 🦸‍♀️ community, where I am honing my analytical skills as I prepare for a full-time role as a Power BI Developer.
+I am currently looking for a job and growing in the 🦸‍♀ Data Heroes 🦸‍♀️ community, where I am honing my analytical skills in preparation for a full-time Power BI Developer role.
 I want my blog to be a source of knowledge and inspiration for others who want to better understand and communicate information through data.

 Here you can find examples of my reports: [https://www.novypro.com/profile_projects/mateusz].